Jordi Burés

-Jordi Burés is a full professor of organic chemistry in the Department of Chemistry at The University of Manchester.
+Jordi Burés is an Honorary Visiting Professor in the Organic Chemistry Group of the Department of Chemistry at The University of Manchester.
 His research in general is on the areas of organic and physical chemistry, specializing in Mechanistic Studies, nuclear magnetic resonance and catalysis.

 Education

 Burés completed his Bachelor of Science at University of Barcelona in 2003.
 He then continued to pursue his MRes and his Doctor of Philosophy degrees in the same university with Jaume Vilarrasa and successfully completed it in 2009.

 Research and career

 After graduating, Burés was awarded a postdoctoral fellowship with Prof. Donna Blackmond at The Scripps Research Institute in California.
 He later joined the Chemistry Department at Imperial College London in 2013 as an Imperial College Junior Research Fellow and moved to University of Manchester in 2016 as a lecturer in organic chemistry.

 His research in general is on the areas of organic and physical chemistry, specizalizing in Mechanistic Studies, nuclear magnetic resonance and catalysis.